TheGag96/individual-color-variation/README.md

 * `Hijack_AnimPal.s` - Hijacks a common function related to loading palettes (unsure of its exact purpose), just before uploading to palette RAM occurs.
 Checks if `0x020501FC` was set to `0x0E66` earlier in the call chain - if so, loads the personality value at `0x02050200`, calls the code at `hueshift.c`, then resets `0x020501FC` to `0`.

+* `Hijack_WalkingPokemonDetect.s` - Hijacks a function in overlay 5 called when the overworld sprites are about to load during an OW load (e.g. entering/exiting a door, closing a fullscreen menu). `0x000F0110` is set to `0x020501F8` to be used by `Hijack_WalkingPokemon.s` later.

+* `Hijack_WalkingPokemonDetect2.s` - Hijacks three places in Following Platinum's synthetic overlay (`data/weather_sys.narc`, file 65) where a Pokémon's species is about to be determined for loading its proper sprite.
+The personality value of the Pokémon being considered is saved to `0x020501E0` to be used by `Hijack_WalkingPokemon.s` later.
+(Unfortunately, by the time `Hijack_WalkingPokemon.s` is hit, the last-read Pokémon's personality value can't be used because of some other code that gets called between `Hijack_WalkingPokemonDetect.s` and it.)

+* `Hijack_WalkingPokemon.s` - Hijacks two places in overlay 5, right at the point the BTX file for an overworld sprite gets loaded from `data/mmodel/mmodel.narc`.
+The overwritten call to load the BTX is ran.
+Then, if the file ID being read from the narc is one of the following Pokémon sprites (471-1324), and `0x020501F8` was set to `0x000F0110` earlier, we call the code at `hueshift.c` using the personality value in `0x020501E0` on both the normal and shiny palettes in the BTX file. `0x020501F8` is set to `0`.

 ## Credits